laffra/pynsights/README.md

 # Usage

-To enable Pynsights, add the following to the very top of your main module:
+To enable Pynsights, add the following import:

 ```
 import pynsights
 ```

+Tracing starts immediately after this import statement.
+So placing it at the top or right before your __main__ routine influences startup time, but also what information you will see related to the bootstrap of your application.

-Pynsights will open a new browser window and render a graph.
+As a result of the import, Pynsights will open a new browser window and render a graph.

 <img src="https://github.com/laffra/pynsights/blob/main/images/Ikke.gif">